Reviving an ancient poetic art in India

 “Qawwali has a connection with the soul.
 It touches the heart of the listeners.
 Once it touches their hearts the whole body feels it too.
 That’s why many people ask us to sing Qawwali in Persian language.
 While many people don’t understand Persian, they still enjoy the music.”

-Followers of different religions flock to this place every week, seeking fulfillment of their wishes.
+Followers of different religions flock to this place every week, seeking fulfilment of their wishes.
 Some from as far as Europe and America.

 For Qawwali singers, performing at this shrine is like a dream come true.